wethod/learning-center-source/content/finance/index.md

 **Create a new travel request:**

-1. Click button *New Request*
+1. Click button *New Request*.

 2. Insert project name.
 Job order will be automatically filled by the system.

-3. Insert departure and return dates
+3. Insert departure and return dates.

 4. If needed, write your travel requests, if needed.
 For instance: train details, flight details and travellers’ name.